NikolaySlavov-96/ai-chatbot/README.md

 npm run chat
 ```

-Your local instance of Chatbot UI should now be running at [http://localhost:3000](http://localhost:3000).
+Your local instance of AI Chatbot should now be running at [http://localhost:3000](http://localhost:3000).
 Be sure to use a compatible node version (i.e. v18).

 You can view your backend GUI at [http://localhost:54323/project/default/editor](http://localhost:54323/project/default/editor).